queerzard/CampusOnSpring/readme.md

 were prone to bugs and limitations:

 CampusOnSpring is a content management system built entirely\
-in Java using SpringMVC, JSP, Hibernate and Angular.
+in Java using SpringMVC, JSP and Hibernate.

 ### TODO